emiliosilvaroli/coffee-shop-recipes/syrups/vanilla.md

 # Simple Syrup

-## Description: Craft a cup full of vanilla flavor anytime with this delicious, café-inspired syrup recipe
+## Description: Craft a cup full of vanilla flavor anytime with this delicious, café-inspired syrup provo

 ## Ingredients